-1.6.1 In accordance with policy A-46: Confidentiality of students' personal information and the University's Privacy Policy, the University will take reasonable steps to protect students' personal information against loss, unauthorised access, use, modification or disclosure, and misuse.
+1.6.1 In accordance with the University's Privacy Policy the University will take reasonable steps to protect students' personal information against loss, unauthorised access, use, modification or disclosure, and misuse.
 This includes assessment processes, submission of assessment tasks including cover sheets, and providing results and feedback to students.